 Why do you think Vovka put Stalin’s nose in the teacher’s desk?
 (To hurt her.)

 How does Sergei Ivanovich end up with the letter Sasha wrote to Stalin?
 (He found it in Sasha’s dad’s briefcase.)
 Why does he think Sasha will spy for him?
-(He thinks Sasha is still a dedicated Communist like he wrote in his letter.)
+(He thinks Sasha is still a dedicated Communist because of what he wrote in his letter.)

 Why does Sasha run away?
 (He doesn’t want to go to an orphanage.)

-Consider expanding to discussion of modern China.
-If you have access to The Wall Street Journal, there’s an excellent article and photo that explain and show how Xi Jinping is following in Stalin’s footsteps.
+Parents: Consider expanding to a discussion of modern China.
+The Wall Street Journal ran an excellent article and photo that explain and show how Xi Jinping is following in Stalin’s footsteps.
 This article especially focuses on the indoctrination of the young.
-The photo shows children in uniforms all wearing the exact same red scarves as the Pioneers. https://www.wsj.com/articles/xi-china-campaign-youth-patriotism-propaganda-11609343255?page=1
+The photo shows children in uniforms all wearing the exact same red scarves as the Pioneers.
+(The photo and beginning of the article are viewable without a subscription.) https://www.wsj.com/articles/xi-china-campaign-youth-patriotism-propaganda-11609343255?page=1